xarray-contrib/xarray.dev/src/posts/introducing-xwrf/index.md

 ## Spin up a Cluster

-This example uses a large volume of data, so in order to make use of `dask`'s parallelized computational speedup, specifying a Dask cluster best suited for the computational resources at one's disposal is in order.
+This example uses a large volume of data, so in order to make use of Dask's parallelized computational speedup, specifying a Dask cluster best suited for the computational resources at one's disposal is in order.
 Here, we use a [`LocalCluster`](https://distributed.dask.org/en/stable/api.html#distributed.LocalCluster) to parallelize within a single machine.
 If we had access to a HPC system, we could also use [`Dask-Jobqueue`](https://jobqueue.dask.org/en/latest/) or another distributed Dask configuration in order to outsource the computation there.

 ```python
 cluster = LocalCluster(n_workers=6)